 Among the numerous cultural events are shows, concerts by Polish bands, picnics, and annual performances and contests like the funny and spectacular “sailing in anything” competition for imaginative people who construct the strangest possible “machines” able to float.
 This unusual rally takes place on the banks of the Netta every year on the last Sunday of July.
 Another kind of cultural event is the Augustow Summer Theatre, which lasts from the beginning of July until the end of August and is an opportunity to spend the night watching performances, films and sketches in the fresh air.
 One of the most popular happenings during the Augustow Summer is the Water Slalom with famous Polish Radio 3 DJs on the first day of the holidays.
 The annual International Water Ski Jumping Championship also attracts many people.

 Situated in the north-eastern part of Poland, in the Podlaskie Voivodship on the Netta River, Augustow is surrounded by the beautiful Necko, Biale, Sajno and Rospuda lakes, and is regarded as the most significant spa in the Augustowska Forest area.
 Near the Augustowskie lake district there are two national parks – Wigierski and Biebrzanski.
-Augustow is an important junction and its special location provides easy road connections with Lithuania (border crossings in Budzisk and Ogrodniki).
+Augustow is an important junction and its special location provides easy road connections with Vilnius in Lithuania (border crossings in Budzisk and Ogrodniki).
 There are also direct roads to Bialystok, Warsaw, Lodz, and Wroclaw.
 These days the Augustowski Channel is only open for tourists.
 Due to the climatic values and essential oils generated by the coniferous trees, this health-resort is famous for the treatment of heart and circulatory system diseases.

 The legendary history of Augustow is very romantic – the city was established by the Polish King Zygmunt August (1548-1572) in memory of his first date with Barbara Radziwillowna.
 However, back in 14th century this place belonged to the Teutonic Order of Knights and was known as Metenburg.
 The present Augustow owes its existence to Queen Bona (the mother of Zygmunt), who took over the land from the Radziwill family in 1555 and two years later the place acquired city rights.